brainly/style-guide/CONTRIBUTING.md

 ### Adding logotypes

 1. Add new logo svg file to `src/images/logos`
+2. Update typings with new logo type using filename(without extension)
-2. Now you can use file name as logo `type` prop in `Logo` component
+3. Use new logo type as prop `type` in `Logo` component

 ## Technical Discipline